What can you do to attract, inspire, retain and help to grow talent? And how do you create a high-performance culture?

-Wendy van Ierschot is an HR strategist, CEO of VIE People, an investor in HR technology and a scale-up coach for fast-growing companies.
-Below she has shared five key insights that will help you to better understand talent management.
+Wendy van Ierschot is a HR strategist, CEO of VIE People, an investor in HR technology and a scale-up coach for fast-growing companies.
+She hosted an Effectory webinar where she shared five key insights that will help you to better understand talent management.

 1. Show that you have talent inspirers in your hierarchy

 Talent wants to be inspired; preferably by other talent in the organization.
-Unfortunately for talent management, within organizations we do not focus enough on true inspiration.
-We don't focus on leaders with hard skills and soft skills.
+Unfortunately for talent management, many organizations do not focus enough on true inspiration.
+We don’t focus on leaders with hard skills and soft skills.

-And more often than not it's soft skills that truly inspire.
+And more often than not, it’s soft skills that truly inspire.
 For example, an inspiring leader is upfront but also empathic and expresses affection and appreciation.
 A true inspirer believes in collective power and creates a safe, yet challenging environment.
 In short: An inspiring leader knows the correct balance between hard and soft skills.
+This is also something that HR maestro Dave Ulrich discussed in his World-class Workplace keynote.

 2. Have a talent management system based on connection

-Talent wants to be connected; preferably with the best people in your organization.
-That is why you need to build networks, inside and outside the organization, so that your talent can learn from different people and different perspectives.
+Talent wants to be connected with the best people in an organization.
+This helps people learn, grow and move up organizational structures.
+That is why you need to build networks inside and outside the organization: so that your talent can learn from different people and different perspectives and develop themselves and their careers.
+This will improve retention.
 Involve experts, role models, managers from the higher levels of your organization and connect them with young talent.
-This is the only way to inspire people.

 3. Provide talent with “care” and “flexibility”